Updated May 2018

 Art making often brings awareness to blocked emotions that may have never been paid attention to.
 Insight and integration can be gained when these emotions are expressed.
 I believe we all have the wisdom to transform.
 I want to be help you discover your pathway to a more fulfilled life.

-Specialized Training: Trauma Resiliency Model, Brainspotting, AEDP(Accelerated Experiential Dynamic Psychotherapy), Mindfulness, Interpersonal Neurobiology, Cognitive Behavioral Therapy, Art Therapy
+Specialized Training: Trauma Resiliency Model, IFS, AEDP(Accelerated Experiential Dynamic Psychotherapy), Mindfulness, Interpersonal Neurobiology, Cognitive Behavioral Therapy, Art Therapy

 270 300 1920